Burn Notice Characters

 Pyne (Ray Wise)

 A crooked condo-developer who “stole” his own art and antiques in order to scam his insurance company and be able to cover up his losses in his worthless land and developments.
 He framed Javier, his caretaker.
 When MW broke into his safe in order to obtain evidence, he conspired with his security chief to kidnap David, Javier’s son.
 He eventually was tricked into shooting his accomplice, then framed into giving “severance” to Javier as well as confessing.
-Current location: At large.

 Seen in episodes: 1